HealthHow Can Unkind Self-Talk Impact Your Mental Health?

 What causes us to engage in unkind self-talk?

-Causes include childhood experiences/critical parents, social comparisons, trauma, perfectionism, imposter syndrome, low self-esteem, and cognitive distortions like all-or-nothing thinking.
+Causes include childhood experiences/critical parents, social comparisons, trauma, perfectionism, impostor syndrome, low self-esteem, and cognitive distortions like all-or-nothing thinking.

 What are the impacts of frequent unkind self-talk?